MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**

-- Rights Management templates for your tenant are displayed in the **Azure Information Protection - Global policy** blade.
-You also see, but cannot configure, configuration settings that are specific to classification and labeling.
+- Rights Management templates for your tenant are displayed in the **Azure Information Protection - Global policy** blade, in the **Templates** section.
+No labels are displayed.
+You also see configuration settings that are specific to classification and labeling but these either have no effect on your templates or cannot be configured.

 ## Default templates